sourcegraph/handbook/content/ce/routing_questions.md

 **Keywords**: `code host`, `cloning`, `syncing`, `token`, `GitHub`, `GitLab`, `Bitbucket`, `Phabricator`, `Gerrit`, `repository`, `project`, `Perforce`, `src-expose`

-Any questions about code host connections and repository syncing should be routed to the [Cloud team](../engineering/cloud/index.md).
+Any questions about code host connections and repository syncing should be routed to the [Core application team](../engineering/core-application/index.md).

 Note that this section applies to backend connections with code hosts, such as repository cloning and syncing.
 Questions about [frontend/UI integrations with code hosts](#browser-extensions-and-code-host-native-integrations) (e.g., getting code intelligence inside of a code host) should be rounted to the [Web team](../engineering/web/index.md).